 Have you heard the saying "Energy Flows, Where Attention Goes?"
 It is one of the important principles in the law of attraction".
 Here's an example of how this principle applies in the workplace.

 Jody took over the leadership of the division, from a very popular leader who had been side-ways moved.
-(The Senior Leadership didn't believe Jody's predecessor was capable of moving this team, at the rapid pace they needed, to a new way of operating in order to remain viable).
+The Senior Leadership didn't believe Jody's predecessor was capable of moving this team, at the rapid pace they needed, to a new way of operating to remain viable.

 Jody's appointment wasn't greeted with open arms by her new team.
-Some team members were quite resentful ... they weren't happy with the new direction (their old way was easy, safe and comfortable), they missed their old leader and weren't overly happy with an 'outsider' coming in.
+Some team members were quite resentful ... they weren't happy with the new direction (their old way was easy, safe and comfortable).
+They missed their former leader and weren't pleased with an 'outsider' coming in.

-From the start, there were several team members who were looking for reasons to dislike, and find fault with Jody and the new direction she was taking the division.
-To Jody's credit, she was very sensitive to this and worked hard to build trust between herself and her 10 direct reports.
+From the start, several team members were looking for reasons to dislike and find fault with Jody.
+To find reasons to resist the new direction she was taking the division.
+To Jody's credit, she was very sensitive to this.
+Therefore, she worked hard to build trust between herself and her 10 direct reports.

 Things seemed to be progressing nicely.
 Then, after about a month or so in the role, Jody started to ask for guidance on how to deal with Joshua.
-Jody felt that much of the early tension in the team (toward her) had been flamed by Joshua, and that whilst he got his job done, he was poison in the team.
+Jody felt that Joshua had flamed much of the early tension in the team (toward her).
+She sensed that while he got his job done, he was poisonous.

 For a few weeks, "Joshua Issues" became a theme of our coaching sessions.
-Each time we talked there was another Joshua challenge and she was constantly finding fault with what he did, and said.
+Each time we talked there was another Joshua challenge.
+She was kept finding fault with what he did and said.

-Certainly, Joshua was at times behaving in ways that would have been challenging to both Jody, and the team.
-Yet, because I was coaching others from within the organization, who regularly interacted with Joshua, I had received other contrasting, more positive, views of him.
+Indeed, Joshua would at times behave in ways that would have been challenging to both Jody, and the team.
+However, because I was coaching others who interacted with Joshua, I had contrasting, more positive views of him.

 Time to help Jody to find a new way to view the situation.
 She was so caught up in finding 'wrongs' with Joshua, that she was no longer, rational, impartial or fair.
 The more she focused on what was wrong with him, the more he seemed to perform poorly (at least from Jody's perspective).